-- [WO] is an utterance-level code signifying words or phrases within an utterance which are out of order in Standard English.
-The content (semantics) of the utterance is correct; however the word order is awkward, e.g., C And then fall down the dog and the boy [WO]. - [EW] marks an extraneous or unnecessary word in the utterance that, if omitted, would make the utterance syntactically correct, e.g., C And he shout/ed and[EW] to the frog.
-As a general rule, do not mark more than one extraneous word in an utterance; instead, mark the utterance using the [EU] code. - [F] was placed at the end of each utterance lacking a stated subject as a result segmenting utterances using MC-units.
+- [WO] an utterance-level code signifying words or phrases within an utterance which are out of order in Standard English.
+The content (semantics) of the utterance is correct; however the word order is awkward, e.g., C And then fall down the dog and the boy [WO] - [EW] marks an extraneous or unnecessary word in the utterance that, if omitted, would make the utterance syntactically correct, e.g., C And he shout/ed and[EW] to the frog.
+As a general rule, do not mark more than one extraneous word in an utterance; instead, mark the utterance using the [EU] code - [F] placed at the end of each utterance lacking a stated subject as a result segmenting utterances using MC-units clause, whether it is main or subordinate, is a statement containing both a subject and a predicate.
+Grammatically, a subject is a noun phrase and a predicate is a verb phrase.
+Main clauses can stand by themselves.
+Subordinate clauses depend on the main clause to make sense.
+They are embedded within an utterance as noun, adjective or adverbial clauses (see Appendix O).